BLY-Coder/bly-coder.github.io/_posts/2025-02-13-My-First-CVEs-Hacking-Holy-Week.md

   - H6Web
 ---

-# 🎯 My First CVEs Hacking Holy Week
+# 🎯 The Holy Week is the Objective

-## 🌟 Introduction
+## 🔍 Introduction

-I have always been interested in the way computer systems are managed in churches, confraternities, etc. So I decided to investigate and discover vulnerabilities.
+> *I have always been interested in the way computer systems are managed in churches, confraternities, etc. So I decided to investigate and discover vulnerabilities.*

 Recently, I discovered a security vulnerability in the web application **H6Web**, widely used by Cofradias in Spain and other similar organisations.
 This vulnerability is classified as _Insecure Direct Object Reference (IDOR)_ and insecure permissions, allowing unauthorised access to confidential user information.

 This finding has been officially recognised and assigned **two CVEs** (`CVE-2025-1270` and `CVE-2025-1271`), which marks an important milestone in my cybersecurity career.

-## 🔍 What is a CVE?
+## 🏷️ What is a CVE?

 **CVE** (_Common Vulnerabilities and Exposures_) is a unique identifier assigned to a discovered security vulnerability in software or hardware.
 Its purpose is to provide a standard for researchers and organizations to track and reference vulnerabilities uniformly across various security databases and systems.

-Each CVE includes:
-- 📝 A detailed description of the vulnerability
+Each CVE includes a detailed description of the vulnerability, its impact, and possible solutions or mitigations.
-- 💥 Its impact
-- 🛡️ Possible solutions or mitigations

 It is managed by **MITRE Corporation** in collaboration with the global security community.

 ## 📋 CVE Details and Official Links